Apple ramps up efforts to build own search engine to rival Google, says report

 At the heart of the Justice Department's case are Google's contracts with other companies, which allow the tech giant's search engine to be used as the default option.
 Google pays billions of dollars each year to maintain that default spot.

 Google has been the iPhone's default search engine for more than a decade.
-It's been widely reported that Google pays Apple between $8-12 billion each year for its search engine deal, which is a boon for both tech giants.
+It's been widely reported that Google pays Apple between $8 billion and 12 billion each year for its search engine deal, which is a boon for both tech giants.
 If it turns out the deal is blocked by the DOJ, Apple will need to supply an alternative for its iPhones.

 Apple couldn't immediately be reached for comment.